Poster Session | 28th Annual

 Reviews of abstracts for acceptance are overseen by the AMSA Education and Advocacy Fellow and selection committee as appropriate.
 These abstracts are not being considered for publication, only for presentation at AMSA’s Convention and Exposition.
 Acceptances are issued on a rolling basis, but are competitive due to limited availability of presentation space.
 For questions, contact eaf@amsa.org.
 Each category of submission will have an overall winner, and the poster session will also have an overall winner.
 Award winners will receive a certificate and cash prize.

 All poster session participants are expected to make their own arrangements to bring or upload their posters.
 Unfortunately, the AMSA National Office will not be accepting any poster shipments.
-If shipped directly to the Phoenix Sheraton Downtown, the hotel will charge a fee.

 Prior to the poster session at convention, accepted abstracts will be reviewed by a panel of judges and ranked in their respective project category.
 Projects will then be further evaluated by judges during the convention.
 Due to the number of posters exhibited, not every author will be able to present to a judge; however, all will be evaluated on site by the members of the judging panel.